Issam Abu Jamra

 Issam Abu Jamra (عصام أبو جمرا; born 6 February 1937) is a retired Lebanese major general and a politician, who served as deputy prime minister in the cabinets of Michel Aoun and Fouad Siniora.
-Until 2010 he was part of the Free Patriotic Movement (FPM).
+Until 2010 he was part of the Free Patriotic Movement.

 Early life and education

 Jamra was born in Kfeir, Hasbeya, south Lebanon, into a Greek Orthodox family on 6 February 1937.
 He attended Lebanese army's military academy and graduated as an artillery officer in 1959.
 In addition, he obtained a bachelor's degree in law from Lebanese University in 1984.

 Career

 Abu Jamra began his career in Lebanese army in 1956.
 After serving in different positions in the army and defense ministry, he was appointed deputy prime minister to the interim military government under Michel Aoun on 22 September 1988 and was in office until 13 October 1990.
 He also served as minister of telecommunications and minister of economy from 22 April 1988 to 25 November 1989.
 He replaced Georges Saadeh as telecommunications minister.
 Jamra was succeeded by Joseph El Hachem in the post.
 Jamra became major general in 1990.

 He was appointed deputy prime minister to the cabinet headed by Prime Minister Fouad Siniora on 11 July 2008.
 He was part of the oppositional share in the cabinet.
-He was FPM's candidate for Greek Orthodox seat in Beirut's first district in the parliament elections held in June 2009.
+He was the Free Patriotic Movement's candidate for Greek Orthodox seat in Beirut's first district in the parliament elections held in June 2009.
 However, he lost his seat to Nayla Tueni.